getzola/zola/docs/content/documentation/content/shortcodes.md

 {% end %}
 ```

-The body of the shortcode will be automatically passed down to the rendering context as the `body` variable.
+The body of the shortcode will be automatically passed down to the rendering context as the `body` variable and needs
+to be in a newline.

 ## Built-in shortcodes